-- Ambassador wildlife (like Dingoes) that cannot be released in Queensland for legal reasons, but public education plays a vital role in conservation of its species.
+- Ambassador wildlife (like Dingoes) that cannot be released in Queensland for legal reasons, but public education plays a vital role in conservation of the species.

-- Wildlife participating in captive breeding programs to ensure the long term survival of its species.
+- Wildlife participating in captive breeding programs to ensure the long term survival of the species.

 - Rehabilitation of injured sick and orphaned wildlife for release.

-Shakira has over thirteen years experience in zoos, environmental management and conservation and land management.
-During this time, Shakira has worked as a Zoologist, Park Ranger, Project Manager and Environmental Scientist in a variety of roles throughout Australia.
+Shakira completed her Zoology degree in 2010 and has over thirteen years experience in zoos, environmental management and conservation and land management.
+During this time, Shakira has worked as a Zoologist, Ranger, Project Manager and Environmental Scientist in a variety of roles throughout Australia.
 She is also the consulting Zoologist for the Australian Dingo Foundation.

 James has over six years experience in zoos, wildlife management and Australian native wildlife care and has diverse international experience in environmental conservation projects.
-James also holds a Diploma in Business Management, Diploma of Justice Administration and Diploma of Community Services.
+James completed a Bachelor of Arts with a part major in environmental science and also holds a Diploma in Business Management, Diploma of Justice Administration and Diploma of Community Services.